bozhnyukAlex/lama-bytecode-interpreter/README.md

 ## Running Tests

-To run tests, execute the bash script `run_tests.sh`.
+To run regression tests, execute the bash script `run_tests.sh`.
 This script runs regression tests to ensure the correct functioning of the interpreter.

+To run performance tests, execute the bash script `performance_test.sh`.
+This script runs performance test to compare implemented interpreter performance with the existing one.

 ## Usage